 In 1928 the Red Sox invited Loepp to spring training in Bradenton, Florida.
 Then they placed him with a nearby team with which they had a working relationship, the Pittsfield Hillies of the Class A Eastern League.
 Loepp hit .309 there.
 His name cropped up frequently in headlines, such as in the July 16 Hartford Courant after he’d hit a homer in each game of a doubleheader against New Haven.
 He hit 12 home runs that season.

-Loepp was brought up to the Red Sox and made his major-league debut at Fenway Park on August 28, batting sixth in the lineup and playing right field.
+Loepp was brought up to the Red Sox and made his major-league debut at Fenway Park on August 29, batting fifth in the lineup and playing right field.
 He doubled earlier in the game and drove in a run, then singled in the ninth, but the Red Sox couldn’t quite put across the final run and lost to the St. Louis Browns, 4-3.
 The Associated Press game account said, “Outfielder Loepp, recalled by the Red Sox from Pittsfield, played in right field and made a favorable impression.”
-He played in seven of the next ten games, sat on the bench for two weeks, then returned to the lineup on September 22 and played all but one of the remaining games, working mostly in center field.
+He played in 7 of the next 11 games, sat on the bench for two weeks, then returned to the lineup on September 22 and played all but one of the remaining games, working mostly in center field.
 His second RBI of the year was a key one, part of a three-run rally in the top of the ninth on September 29, when his double helped propel the Red Sox to a 6-5 over the Cleveland Indians.
 He joined a number of Red Sox hitters with runs batted in during a 7-2 win the next day.

 Loepp finished his time with the Red Sox having appeared in 15 games with 59 plate appearances and batting .176 with three RBIs.
-He walked five times, bringing his on-base percentage to.250, but struck out 12 times.
+He walked five times, bringing his on-base percentage to .250, but struck out 12 times.

 Perhaps the Red Sox cut their ties with Loepp at this time.
 It’s not clear what the contractual arrangements may have been, but he played the full 1929 season in the International League for the Baltimore Orioles and had a very good year, appearing in 164 games and hitting for a .313 average, with 27 home runs evincing a sudden burst of power (he’d hit only 31 homers in his previous six seasons combined).